georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 old Inkscape extension which does not run in version 1.1, try to load it with Inkscape 0.92.5 and it may work well.

+## Objectives

+This tutorial series will not cover everything in Inkscape extension development.
+The articles are developed from my notes.
+It is not as formal as a typical book or software manual, but it is in a much better shape than my notes.
+I am trying to point the right direction for beginners.